-When the 30 1⁄2 route miles between Newcraighall (in south east Edinburgh) and Tweedbank (between Galashiels and Melrose), this will be the longest railway to have been built in Scotland since the Fort William-Mallaig line in 1901 – and the longest rail re-opening project in modern British history.
+September 6th 2015 sees the culmination of one of the most remarkable transformations in British railway history – and one of the greatest achievements of grassroots rail campaigning.
+When ScotRail train services begin running over the 30.3 route miles of the new Borders Railway between Newcraighall (in south east Edinburgh) and Tweedbank (between Galashiels and Melrose), this will be the longest railway to have been built in Scotland since the Fort William-Mallaig line in 1901 – and the longest rail re-opening project in British history.

 The Scottish Borders will lose its unwanted status as the only region of Britain without a train service, and public transport journey times from 'Gala' – the largest town in the Borders – to Edinburgh will be cut from a minimum of 83 minutes by bus to 55 minutes or less by train.